LoopKit/loopdocs/docs/index.md

 !!! success "&nbsp;_<span translate="no">Loop</span>_&nbsp;Video"
     * This [What is&nbsp;_<span translate="no">Loop</span>_](https://youtu.be/64qhgnmkyAE){: target="_blank" } video with associated [pdf deck](http://www.loopandlearn.org/wp-content/uploads/2021/05/What-is-Loop.pdf){: target="_blank" } was created by the&nbsp;<span translate="no">Loop and Learn</span>&nbsp;team
-    * It was created while Reese was using an earlier version of Loop, but it still a great introduction
+    * It is a great introduction, created when Reese was using an earlier version of Loop
-    * Special thanks to Tina and Reese Hammer for the terrific video
+    * Special thanks to
+        * Tina and Reese Hammer for the terrific video
-    * Special thanks to Matthew Fouse for the generous use of his beautiful graphics
+        * Matthew Fouse for his beautiful graphics

 ## What are my next steps?